 Questions About the Neuroscience Program

 Yes, as long as you are a student in good standing and continue to make good progress toward your degree.
-Students are generally supported during the first year by the Neuroscience Program, and in subsequent years by research grants or individual fellowships.
+Students are generally supported during the first year by the Neuroscience Program, and in subsequent years by research grants, individual fellowships, or teaching assistantships.
 Regardless of the source of funding, financial support includes a stipend, full tuition and fees, and health insurance.
 There have been no Neuroscience Program students in good standing who were not supported throughout graduate training.

 Yes.
 All Neuroscience Program students serve for at least one semester as teaching assistants for undergraduate courses in neuroscience or related disciplines, usually during the second year of training.